Skip to main content

 The restricted shell

-• Argv policy — denied subcommand sequences (pandaprobe config, pandaprobe auth login/logout) match as ordered subsequences, so leading global flags can’t bypass them; denied flags match with or without =value; no shell metacharacters (shlex + exec, never shell=True).
+• Argv policy — denied subcommand sequences (pandaprobe config, pandaprobe auth login/logout) match as ordered subsequences, so leading global flags can’t bypass them; denied flags (--reveal-secrets) match with or without =value; no shell metacharacters (shlex + exec, never shell=True).

 • Workspace confinement — path arguments may not escape the workspace, including mid-path traversal (state/../../etc/passwd).